ketanmistry/ihavecookies/README.md

 The visitor __must__ click the accept button within the popup for the cookie to be set thus granting their consent (GDPR).

-If reopening the popup the user may revise their consents.
+If reopening the popup the user may revise their consents, this makes it perfect for the "*implied consent model*".
+See example.php for good description of this method.

 ## Usage